Malachi 3 – The Messenger of the Covenant

 iv.
 As well, 2 Corinthians 9 tells us that giving must be:

 v.
-Since the New Testament doesn’t emphasize tithing, one might not be strict on it for Christians (though some Christians do argue against tithing on the basis of self-interest).
+Since the New Testament doesn’t emphasize tithing, one might not be strict on it for Christians (though some Christians sadly argue against tithing on the basis of self-interest).
 Nevertheless, giving is to be proportional so we should give some percentage so ten percent is a good benchmark.
 For some, 10% should really be the beginning of their giving.

 d.
-That there may be food in My house: The purpose of the tithe was primarily to support the priests who ministered before the Lord.
-When the people did not bring their tithes, the priests were not properly supported and there was not enough food for them in the house of the Lord.
+That there may be food in My house: The purpose of the tithe was primarily to support the priests who ministered before the LORD.
+When the people did not bring their tithes, the priests were not properly supported and there was not enough food for them in the house of the LORD.

 i.
 The tithe in Israel was also to be used to help the poor, and once every three years some of it was put aside for that purpose (Deuteronomy 14:28-29).
 Still, the main purpose for the tithe was to support the tribe of Levi and the priests (Deuteronomy 14:27).

 ii.
 The same principle carries over in the New Testament.
-Some think that a paid ministry is an abomination before God, but Paul made it clear that not only do ministers deserve to be supported by those they minister to (1 Timothy 5:18, 2 Corinthians 9:4-14) but also that their support is even more worthy than the poor (1 Timothy 5:17).
+Some claim that a paid ministry is an abomination before God, but Paul made it clear that not only do ministers deserve to be supported by those they minister to (1 Timothy 5:18, 2 Corinthians 9:4-14) but also that their support is even more worthy than the poor (1 Timothy 5:17).
 Nevertheless, Paul voluntarily yielded his right to be supported when he thought it was in the best interests of the gospel to do so (2 Corinthians 9:12, 9:15).

 i.
 “The context for God’s words about tithes is the teaching that God is faithful.
 The matter of tithes is only an illustration of that teaching.”
 (Boice)